Coupling, Energetics, and Dynamics of Atmospheric Regions (CEDAR)

 C. Reporting Requirements

-For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days before the end of the current budget period.
-(Some programs or awards require more frequent project reports).
-Within 90 days after expiration of a grant, the PI also is required to submit a final project report.
+For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days prior to the end of the current budget period.
+(Some programs or awards require submission of more frequent project reports).
+Within 90 days following expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.

 General inquiries regarding this program should be made to: